 - This scenario didn’t happen enough to warrant a new use case.

-What sounds good on paper doesn’t always translate well to Alexa verbalizing your script.
-I ran every piece of the conversation through the voice simulator in Alexa’s Skills Kit to identify awkward voice inflections and jumbled words that could affect interpretation and parsing.
+I “wireframed” the voice UI by running the conversation script through the voice simulator in Alexa’s Skills Kit.
+I identified awkward voice inflections and jumbled words that could affect voice usability and understandability.